karlsebal/tick/doc/source/devmanual.rst

 |o           | Offset                |
 +------------+-----------------------+

-`offset` is used to add holidays or working hours to account.
+`offset` is used to add working hours to account.
+When `holiday` is used with duration, holidays are added.

 .. fix vim syntax highlighting: ||